 Ski photography guide for using traditional cameras

-In this series, professional lensman Liam Doran will take a bit of the mystery out of what goes into making great on-snow photos.
-This article starts with the basics, and later we’ll move into equipment, exposure (purple snow, anyone?), composition and more.
+Professional lensman Liam Doran takes a bit of the mystery out of what goes into making great on-snow photos.

 So whether you just want a few great photos from your first heli trip with the boys or you’re a seasoned amateur looking to make the jump, this series will offer a few tips to improve your game.
-And pretty soon, you’ll be swapping lenses, producing photos with white snow, and joking about carrying Mini-Me around the mountain
+And pretty soon, you’ll be swapping lenses and producing photos with white snow.

 After years of shooting ski photography, I’ve learned to plan exhaustively and communicate constantly with my subjects.
 Good planning and communication give me the best chance to get the photos I want and are the topics of this piece.